macsharp/awesome-music-production/readme.md

 - [Audio Working Group] - Add advanced sound & music synthesis capabilities to the Open Web Platform.
-- [Awesome Livecoding] - A curated list of livecoding languages and tools.
 - [Awesome Sheet Music] - Curated list of tools to create, edit, and display sheet music.
 - [Awesome WebAudio] - A curated list of awesome WebAudio packages and demos.